sadkowa/currency-wallet/README.md

 In this project, I used:

-- LocalStorage - to save information about tasks:
+- LocalStorage - to save information about purchases and color theme
-    - Moving a task to another column
-    - Deleting a task
-    - Adding a task
-- Hooks:
-    - useState
-    - useContext
+- API - to get latest and historical currency rates and list of currencies
-    - useStorage (Custom Hook - provides methods for storing and retrieving data from localStorage)
+- Redux - to manage state (separate storage for API and localStorage)
-- Context Api - passing data within the application

-When the task limit in a specific column is reached, a pop-up window with information about exceeding the limit appears.
+- Styled-components and Theme Provider for styling

 ---